freddiehaddad/oxidized/docs/CONTRIBUTING_ARCH.md

 - Add or update tests in tests/ or src/**/tests.rs.
 - Implement minimal change; keep public APIs stable.
 - Verify: build, clippy -D warnings, tests, manual smoke (optional).

+## Architecture Notes

+- The main event loop blocks on events (no periodic tick).
+The input thread polls at 16ms to remain responsive, and config watcher blocks on file events.
+The syntax results dispatcher thread blocks on a channel.
+- Async syntax uses a bounded work queue, coalescing by (buffer,line) with priority, and a monotonic version token.
+Results older than the current version are dropped before applying.
+- A small LRU cache limits per-line highlight storage; cache stats are exposed via the editor for debugging.

 ## Architecture Diagrams